sohaat/mule-4-healthcheck-connector/README.md

     dependenciesErrors=null}
 ```

-2. Then the output is passed as input for dependencies field of the healthcheck:create-healthcheck-object that will return as output in the payload a Java Object:
+2. Then the output is passed as input for the dependencies field of the healthcheck:create-healthcheck-object that will return as output in the payload a Java Object:
 ```java
 ## application/java
 Healthcheck{